pegros/PEG_LIST/help/sfpegMergeUtl.md

     }
 }
 ```
-* to redirect a user from an Experience Site to another
+* _redirect_ a user from an Experience Site to another
 ```
 {
     "name": "openSiteB",